A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

-Coherent muon-to-electron conversion in a nucleus results in the emission of a mono-energetic electron with an energy $E_{\mu e}$ that is nuclear dependent (104.97 MeV for aluminum (Al)).
-Radiative corrections to the conversion electron spectrum have been calculated by Szafron~\cite{Szafron2017}.
-The time distribution of the conversion electron depends on the mean lifetime of the muonic atom and is also nucleus-dependent.

-The dominant intrinsic background in a conversion search is electrons from decay-in-orbit (DIO).
-The momentum spectrum of these electrons differs from that of electrons from free muon decay, which follows the Michel spectrum with an endpoint of $\sim$52 MeV/c.
-When the muon decay occurs in the nuclear field there is a recoil tail and there are significant radiative corrections \cite{Czarnecki2011,Szafron2015}.
-The resulting endpoint of the electron momentum spectrum is close to the conversion electron signal.
-Consequently, to detect the conversion electron an experiment must have detectors with a momentum resolution capable of distinguishing these recoil tail decay electrons from the conversion signal electrons.
-Energy straggling in the target material must be minimized to maintain good signal-to-background discrimination.
-Radiative pion capture (RPC) backgrounds are produced when pions in the muon beamline stop in the target.
-The pion is captured into the orbit of the nucleus, resulting in emission of a photon, $\pi^{-} + N(A,Z) \rightarrow \gamma^{(*)} + N(A, Z-1)$, followed by an asymmetric ($\gamma \rightarrow e^+e^-$) conversion producing electrons with energies nearly up to the charged pion mass ($139$ MeV/c$^{2}$).
-The upcoming experiments Mu2e and COMET mitigate pion backgrounds through the use of pulsed beams and by exploiting the short pion lifetime ($\sim$26 ns at rest) and ignore particles in their detectors arriving before a few hundred ns.
-Cosmic ray-induced backgrounds also contribute significantly if not vetoed, but have a small dependence on stopping target design \cite{SU2020}.
+Coherent muon-to-electron conversion in a nucleus results in the emission of a mono-energetic electron with an energy $E_{\mu e}$ that is nucleus-dependent (104.97 MeV for aluminum (Al)), with radiative corrections calculated in Ref.~\cite{Szafron2017}.
+The dominant intrinsic background in a conversion search is electrons from decay-in-orbit.
+The momentum spectrum of these electrons has a long recoil tail with significant radiative corrections \cite{Czarnecki2011,Szafron2015} and an endpoint close to the conversion electron signal.
+Another background source are electrons from radiative pion capture, produced when pions in the muon beamline stop in the target.
+These pions are captured into the orbit of the nucleus, resulting in the emission of a photon, $\pi^{-} + N(A,Z) \rightarrow \gamma^{(*)} + N(A, Z-1)$, followed by an asymmetric ($\gamma \rightarrow e^+e^-$) conversion producing electrons with energies nearly up to the charged pion mass ($139$ MeV/c$^{2}$).
+The upcoming Mu2e and COMET experiments mitigate pion backgrounds by using pulsed beams and by exploiting the short pion lifetime ($\sim$26 ns at rest), delaying the data-taking window by a few hundred ns.
+Since the time distribution of the conversion electron depends on the mean lifetime of the muonic atom and is nucleus-dependent (see Table ~\ref{table:elements}), this has implications for which target materials can be studied.
+Cosmic ray-induced backgrounds must also be vetoed, but have a small dependence on stopping target design \cite{SU2020}.